disclosure and ad Policy

 I believe that these guidelines and rules make bloggers and content creators more transparent than some of the mainstream media, so I’m happy to abide by them.

-If you have any questions about any of this, please drop me an email.
-The same applies if you feel I’ve not declared a partnership here or in social media clearly enough.
-You can email me at: amanda@simplystartliving.com.
+If you have any questions about any of this, please drop me an email at: amanda@simplystartliving.com.

 FURTHER INFORMATION